 Applies to insulin regular: injection solution

-In addition to its needed effects, some unwanted effects may be caused by insulin regular (the active ingredient contained in Humulin R).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, insulin regular (the active ingredient contained in Humulin R) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - blurred vision